 Identification and authentication procedures for revocation requests related to PKI Participants or organisation of PKI Participants other than Subscribers comply with provisions of the CPS and are fully detailed in LuxTrust S.A. internal documents, including applicable CP for PKI Participants other than Subscribers.

-The whole processes associated to suspension, revocation and un-suspension are detailed in section 4.9.
+The process associated to revocation is detailed in section 4.9.
+The CA makes information relating to the status of the revocation of a Certificate available to all parties at all times, as indicated in Sections 4.9 and 4.10 of the CPS.